JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to use auxiliary variables to deal with recursive preferences and expected returns.
 It also shows how to use the ```plot_policy_fun.m``` to plot the policy functions using Dynare

+## Chari_et_al_2007.mod

+Replicates Chari, V.V/Kehoe, Patrick J./McGrattan, Ellen (2007), "Business Cycle Accounting", Econometrica, 75(3), pp. 781-836.

+It demonstrates how to use the linearized benchmark model estimated using Maximum Likelihood to conduct the Business Cycle Accounting  as is done in the paper for the 1982 recession.

 ## FV_et_al_2007

 Replicates the ABCD-test for the example of the permanent income model